PHP - Loop Types Explained with Examples

 ?>

-The while statement will execute a block of code if and as long as a test expression is true.
+The while loop executes a block of code as long as the condition is true.

 Syntax